Welcome to Week Three of the Dash Kitten Fun Photo Projects for Cats.

 Your compact may have either Aperture Priority/Macro/Portrait modes and you can experiment with these too.

 Smartphones fall into two categories.
 Single-lens or dual lens.
 There are triples too but if you have three it’s the same as two lenses so don’t worry.
 I cover each separately to void confusion.

 If you have a recent up-to-date Apple iPhone, Samsung or a Google ‘phone, there will be at least two lenses on your phone.
 These allow you to choose what you focus on, and what you leave blurry. and creates the cool bokeh effect on any of the photos you take.
 Look for ‘Portrait’ mode on your ‘phone or check your manual.

 - Check your settings before you start taking photos.
 If you need to set it to ‘portrait’ then do so.

 - Work with good light as much as you can and no flash.

 My iPhone 6S only has one lens, and your ‘phone might too.
 For us there is one great answer that guarantees success.

 ‘There’s an app for that!’
 With one lens you need the help of an app as your camera can’t create bokeh on its own.
 I have some cool recommendations to get you started.
 As you read about an app and its reviews you will begin to form your own opinions.

 Bokeh apps do one of two different things to your photographs.
 They either blur the background of your photo or overlay a layer of soft blurry bubbles.
-I am recommending several here and one or two may mean paying a dollar or two to get something that does create a good bokeh effect.
+I am recommending several here.
+One or two may mean paying to get something that does create a good bokeh effect.
 Check out the App Store (Apple) or the Google Store and look for anything with a four or five-star rating.

 Here are a few well regarded apps for your smartphone, and there will be new ones being developed all the time.